-Food and Beverage Consumption in Sunset Park
+Food and Beverage Consumption in Flatbush

 According to the 2015 U.S. Dietary Guidelines,1 Americans should eat five or more servings of fruits and vegetables each day.
-A slightly lower percentage of Sunset Park residents are meeting this standard (8% vs. 11% in NYC).
-The vast majority of residents both in this neighborhood and citywide consume between one and four servings of fruits or vegetables per day.
+One quarter of Flatbush residents consume no fruits or vegetables in a day-the highest of any UHF neighborhood and compared with 12% citywide.
+The majority (64%) of residents in Flatbush consume between one and four servings of fruits or vegetables per day, lower than New York City overall (77%).

 Federal dietary guidelines also recommend limiting daily sugar intake to no more than 10% of calories-that is, no more than 12 teaspoons of sugar for a 2000-calorie-a-day diet.
-One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.2 In Sunset Park, sugary drink intake is similar to New York City, with a slightly lower percentage of residents consuming more than one per day (21% vs. 24% citywide).
+One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.2 In Flatbush, over one third of residents consume more than one sugary drink each day (vs. nearly one quarter in NYC).
+In this neighborhood, 40% of residents consume no sugary drinks daily, lower than citywide (45%).
 Daily Consumption of Fruits and Vegetables